EnrcDamn/Dotfiles-bash-shell/README.md

 scoop install neovim gcc
 ```

-Setting up the custom profile as the CurrentUserCurrentHost profile (for further details about profile, visit the [Microsoft website](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.2)):
+Setting up the custom profile as the CurrentUserCurrentHost profile (for further details about profiles, visit the [Microsoft website](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_profiles?view=powershell-7.2)):

 ```
 vim $PROFILE.CurrentUserCurrentHost
 ```

-Modify the profile adding this command:
+Modify the profile adding this command (be sure to include **the correct path**):

 ```
-$env:USERPROFILE\.config\powershell\my_profile.ps1
+. $env:USERPROFILE\PATH\TO\.config\powershell\my_profile.ps1
 ```

-## Bash setup
+## WSL Bash setup

 Installing Oh My Posh: